 A Charlie Brown Christmas (1965) It’s the Great Pumpkin, Charlie Brown (1966) Charlie Brown’s All-Stars (1966) The Peanuts Movie (2015)

 First published in 1950 across various American newspapers.
-Charles M. Schulz’ Charlie Brown and Peanuts has become one of the most famous comic strips in popular culture.
-Mixing intelligent comedy with the inner most fears, joy and anxieties of childhood.
+Charles M. Schulz’ Charlie Brown and Peanuts have become one of the most famous comic strips in popular culture.
+Mixing intelligent comedy with the innermost fears, joy and anxieties of childhood.
 While challenging old fashioned views of psychology, development and acceptance.
 Ultimately creating characters that have burned themselves into modern pop culture.
 With 18,000 comic strips translated into over 21 different languages in 75 countries.
 And while some argue that many of the films listed are ‘TV Specials’.
-Cultural impact alone ensured Charlie Brown and Peanuts made our list.
+The cultural impact alone ensured Charlie Brown and Peanuts made our list.

-Feature length TV specials based on collections of comic strip material began in 1965, with 45 specials having been produced since then.
-However, while every single feature length Peanuts adventure offers a delightful mix of culture, comedy, commentary and music.
-It’s the first three specials that truly shine in bringing the world of Charlie Brown to life in glorious technicolour.
+Feature-length TV specials based on collections of comic strip material began in 1965, with 45 specials having been produced since then.
+However, while every single feature-length Peanuts adventure offers a delightful mix of culture, comedy, commentary and music.
+It’s the first three specials that genuinely shine in bringing the world of Charlie Brown to life in glorious technicolour.

 Out of the three amazing TV specials that aired during 1965 and 1966.
-A Charlie Brown Christmas remains a quintessential reflection of Shultz at his best.
+A Charlie Brown Christmas remains the quintessential reflection of Shultz at his best.
 Celebrating Christmas as a secular holiday that relates to all no matter of their religious beliefs.
 As Charlie Brown searches for the perfect Christmas tree, while also struggling to find meaning in the holiday season.
-The divine and highly intelligent script surrounded by the beautiful jazz inspired score of Vince Guaraldi.
+The divine and highly intelligent script surrounded by the beautiful jazz-inspired score of Vince Guaraldi.
 This is the TV film that set the template for Charlie Brown on screen.
-A template that led to another 44 specials up to the year 2000.
+A model that led to another 44 specials up to the year 2000.